PunGy/pungy.me/src/pages/articles/fluid.md

 While this example is intentionally simple, this pattern requires careful consideration in real-world applications.
-When a dependency is switched (e.g., from `_youngSon_` to `_matureSon_`), the old source (`_youngSon_`) is no longer tracked by `_son_`.
-If it has no other subscribers, it may become eligible for garbage collection.
-However, for more complex objects, you should be mindful of memory management and may need to use tools like `Fluid.destroy` to properly unsubscribe and clean up unused reactive objects, preventing potential memory leaks.
+When a dependency is switched (e.g., from `_youngSon_` to `_matureSon_`), the old source (`_youngSon_`) is no longer tracked by `_son_`, and all subscribes to old source is still active.
+So, for more complex objects, you should be mindful of memory management and may need to use tools like `Fluid.destroy` to properly unsubscribe and clean up unused reactive objects, preventing potential memory leaks.